Pablo-A-Baeza/Gender-Diversity-in-Game-of-Thrones---Case-Study/README.md

 ![](https://github.com/Pablo-A-Baeza/Gender-Diversity-in-Game-of-Thrones---Case-Study/blob/master/house_freq_p.jpeg)

-The department **Night's Watch** is the one with more employess, in total 13 accounting for 16% of the total workforce, whereas the least is **Tully** with just 1 employees accounting for 2% of the total workforce.
+The department **Night's Watch** is the one with more employess, in total 13 employees accounting for 16% of the total workforce, whereas the least is **Tully** with just 2 employees accounting for 2% of the total workforce.

-Now, let's explore gender frequency regardless of employees department.
+Now, let's explore gender frequency regardless of employees' department.

 Female|Male|Other
 21|58|3

 ![](https://github.com/Pablo-A-Baeza/Gender-Diversity-in-Game-of-Thrones---Case-Study/blob/master/gender_freq_p.jpeg)

-We have a workforce strongly represented by 58 **Males**, accounting for 71% of the total workforce.
-Only 21 employees of Westeros are **Female** (26%)  and 3 employees prefer not to state their gender **(Other)** (4%).
+We have a workforce strongly represented by 58 (71%) **Males**  and only 21 (26%) **Female**.
+We also have 3 (4%) employees who prefer not to state their gender **(Other)**.

-Let's create a contingency table to better understand the frequency of department by house.
+Let's create a contingency table to better understand the frequency of department by gender.

 Dep|Female|Male|Other
 ---|------|----|-----